Oily skin

 - Stripping alcohol toners

-- Skipping moisturiser: dehydrated oily skin produces MORE sebum, not less
+- Skipping moisturiser: dehydrated oily skin often feels tighter and looks shinier

 - Heavy comedogenic facial oils